eriritarded/eriritarded.github.io/content/post/log.md

 author = "aikatsu"
 title = "Compiled Log"
 date = "2024-08-14"
 description = "This is a log I kept from October of 2022 to January of 2024.
 Most of the time I didn't have much that was worth putting down.
-Not many of these work were especially special in any special way.
+Not many of these works were especially special in any special way.
 The goal was to write any particularly strong feelings or thoughts I had.
 Odd things, things I liked, things I disliked, and whatever else.
 The months are in reverse order, with the entries in each month being in order from top to bottom.
 The order is messed up because I didn't want to do that much cutting and pasting.
 Oh well." tags = [
     "log","anime","manga","light novel","movie","television","animation",
 ]